sifi727/TripCo/team/sprint4.md

 ## Plan

 On the forth sprint, we have pulled in several of the provided epics.
-The highest goal is implement the search functionality to complete an epic we planned but did not complete last sprint and to optimize the nearest neighbor algorithm.
-After this is finished the team will focus on making the itinerary and map more user friendly by allowing the user to choose what information is displayed.
-Then  give the user tha ability to optimise their trip more than the nearest neighbor and finally allow user to plan trips across the world.
+The highest priority goal is to implement the database search functionality to complete an epic we planned but did not complete last sprint, and to optimize the nearest neighbor algorithm.
+After this is finished, the team will focus on making the itinerary and map more user friendly by allowing the user to choose what information is displayed.
+We then plan to give the user the ability to optimize their trip with both the nearest neighbor and 2-opt algorithms.
+Finally, the team plans to allow user to plan trips across the world.

 *Include any design diagrams prepared during sprint planning (user interface, component diagram, component/state/hierarchy, etc.) with a short paragraph for each.